Yeenot/Menu-Ordering/README.md

 # Menu Ordering App Challenge
-An app that allows user to see the list of menus and select an item from the menu.
+An menu ordering app challenge that allows user to see the list of menus and select an item from the menu.

 ## Installation